What is enduro?

 However, there is an exception to this rule: if you have stopped to help another racer who has suffered an accident.
 In this situation, first aid is obligatory (!) and you will be allowed to restart the Stage if it is possible within its opening hours.

 What are tracks and difficulty like?

 Character and difficulty of our Special Stages is similar to the most interesting natural mountain trails, although they are usually more twisty.
 In particular, you need to cope with steep terrain and rocky surfaces.

 If you think that a section is beyond your skill level, you can always walk it - the Stages are long and technical, so it happens often and doesn’t mean you would finish in the last place.

-Apart from the steep descents, there are also sections verifying racers’ fitness - they are a minority, but be prepared for several dozen seconds of uphill or traverse with strong pedalling.
+Apart from the steep descents, there are also sections testing racers’ fitness - they are in minority, but be prepared for several dozen seconds of uphill or traverse with strong pedalling.

 Of course, your endurance also will be put to the test on the transfer sections, although the pace dictated by Stage opening hours is rather moderate.
 These are mostly gently sloping gravel roads.